 Prenatal leave Can be taken from 8 weeks prior to due date (14 weeks prior in the case of multiple births).
-(6 weeks is required by law) - Maternity leave Can be taken for up to 8 weeks after birth.
+(6 weeks is required by law) Maternity leave Can be taken for up to 8 weeks after the following day of birth.
 Childcare leave In principle, childcare leave can be taken for a period as needed from the day after 8 weeks have elapsed since birth (completion of maternity leave), until the day before the child turns 1 year old.
-In cases where it is difficult to find a place in daycare, etc., it is possible to apply for an extension of childcare leave until the child is 1 year and 6 months, or until the last day of the month of March after the child has reached the age of 1 year, whichever is longer. childcare related Repeat childcare leave (Mom and Dad Childcare Leave Plus) If an employee has taken childcare leave within the 8-week period after his spouse has given birth, he may take repeat childcare leave the child reaches one year of age.
-Further, if the employee and spouse both take childcare leave, the childcare leave period can be exter until the child reaches 1 year and 2 months.
+In cases where it is difficult to find a place in daycare, etc., it is possible to apply for an extension of childcare leave until the child is 1 year and 6 months, or until the last day of the month of March after the child has reached the age of 1 year, whichever is longer.
+Repeat childcare leave (Mom and Dad Childcare Leave Plus) If an employee has taken childcare leave within 8-week period after his spouse has given birth, he may take repeat childcare leave until the child reaches one year of age.
+Further if the employee and spouse both take childcare leave, the period of childcare leave can be extended until the child reaches 1 year and 2 months.
 Shorter working hours for childcare Working hours may be set at 5 hours 45 minutes or 6 hours 45 minutes per day for a period as needed from the end of childcare leave until the child graduates from elementary school.
-Nursing leave Up to 5 special days off may be taken per family member for nursing care for pre-elementary school age children.
-Equily care related Family care leave A total of up to 3 years of family care leave may be taken per person needing care.
-Family care related Family care work hours Employees not taking family care leave may limit working hours to 5 hours and 45 minutes or 6 hours and 45 minutes per day.
-Other System for Rehiring Employees Employees who have resigned due to marriage, infertility treatment, childbirth, childbare, family care, or spouse's transfer, etc., may be rehired when they are able to return to work depending on the employee's request and workplace needs.
+Nursing leave Up to 5 special days off (by day or half day) may be taken per family member each leave year for nursing care for pre-elementary school age children.
+Family care leave A total of up to 3 years of family care leave may be taken per subject family member, and the leave can be divided into up to 3 parts.
+Family care work hours Separately from family care leave, employees may use short working hours for family care twice or more during the 3-year period from the starting of use (Working hours may be set at 5 hours and 45 minutes or 6 hours and 45 minutes per day).
+System for Rehiring Employees Employees who have resigned due to marriage, infertility treatment, childbirth, childcare, family care, or spouse's transfer, etc., may be rehired when they are able to return to work depending on the employee's request and workplace needs.
+Maternity leave Childcare leave Repeat childcare leave (Mom and Dad Childcare Leave Plus) Shorter working hours for childcare Nursing leave Family care leave Family care work hours System for Rehiring